abhijeetk/af-binder/docs/reference-v3/func-api.md

 /**
  * @deprecated try to use @ref afb_api_call_sync instead *
- * Calls the 'verb' of the 'api' with the arguments 'args' and 'verb' in the name of the binding.
+ * Calls the 'verb' of the 'apiname' with the arguments 'args' and 'verb'
+ * in the name of the binding.
  * 'result' will receive the response.
  *
  * For convenience, the function calls 'json_object_put' for 'args'.